 There is also non-per-station information stored in the logical topology database.
 From the information in the topology database, a number of useful pieces of information can be derived.
-These are shown in Table 10.8.
-For the topology database in Table 10.7, the corresponding ringlet0 and ringlet1 edge status information both correspond to LOOP (for fully connected bidirectional ring), rather than to CHAIN (for a string).
+These are shown in Table 10.5.
+For the topology database in Table 10.4, the corresponding ringlet0 and ringlet1 edge status information both correspond to LOOP (for fully connected bidirectional ring), rather than to CHAIN (for a string).
 The number of destination stations on ringlet0 or on ringlet1 is 3 for this case.

-Table 10.8-Ring level topology and protect ction information -- ------------------- ring topology type ring protection type ringlet0 destination stations ringlet1 destination stations former west neighbor's MAC former east neighbor's MAC LOOP NOT WRAPPING 3 3 00-10-A4-97 -A8-EF 00-10-A4-97 -A8-BD
+ring topology type ring protection type ringlet0 destination stations ringlet1 destination stations former west neighbor's MAC former east neighbor's MAC LOOP NOT WRAPPING 3 3 00-10-A4-97 -A8-EF 00-10-A4-97 -A8-BD

-The ring level fields are:

-- a) ring topology type, ringTopologyType, - b) ring protection type, ringProtectionType, - c) number of destination stations on ringlet0, ringlet0Hops, - d) number of destination stations on ringlet1, ringlet1Hops, - e) former west neighbor station's MAC address, westFormerNeighborMACAddress, and - f) former east neighbor station's MAC address, eastFormerNeighborMACAddress.
+The ring level fields are: a) ring topology type, ringTopologyType, b) ring protection type, ringProtectionType, c) number of destination stations on ringlet0, ringlet0Hops, d) number of destination stations on ringlet1, ringlet1Hops, e) former west neighbor station's MAC address, westFormerNeighborMACAddress, and f) former east neighbor station's MAC address, eastFormerNeighborMACAddress.